San Gimignano: What to See in Tuscany’s Tower Town

 The San Gimignano 1300 (#1) museum contains an amazing scale model of San Gimignano as it appeared in the year 1300 with its 72 towers intact.

-Not long after I started my novel, The Towers of Tuscany, about a woman painter in the 14th century, I came across the website for San Gimignano 1300.
-I could not believe my luck!
-Someone had very thoughtfully recreated the entire city in which much of the novel’s action takes place.
+Not long after I started writing The Towers of Tuscany, about a woman painter in the 14th century, I came across the website for San Gimignano 1300.

 I had to see it!
 A few months after I found San Gimignano 1300 on the web, I was there in person.
-Few things get in the way of an historical novelist on a research warpath!
+Few things get in the way of an historical novelist on a research warpath.

 A portion of the scale model of San Gimignano at San Gimignano 1300